 Sometimes, upper eyelid excess skin and fat creates an aged appearance, heavy looking eyelid, eye puffiness.
 Also, it blocks the upper field of vision sometimes.
 This eyelid surgery is performed when there is a need to remove excess fat and skin.
 If performed, it improves the eye vision.

 Lower blepharoplasty is a surgery performed when there is a need to remove excess skin.
 This surgery improves the contour of the eyelid with the removal or adding fat.
 Most of the time it happens that tightening the skin around the eyes is required to correct eyelid issues like fixing sagging eyes.
-After the surgery is done, it is quite important to know what to expect during the eyelid surgery.
+After the surgery is done, it is quite important to know what to expect after blepharoplasty.
 So, let’s see here in the below section:

 What to Expect After Eyelid Surgery